lino-framework/book/docs/specs/tera/cal.rst

  10      suggested    Suggested    ?
-Yes                 No       No            No 20      draft        Draft        ☐        Yes                 No       No            No 50      took_place   Took place   ☑        Yes                 Yes      No            No 70      cancelled    Cancelled    ☒        No                  Yes      Yes           Yes 60      missed       Missed                No                  Yes      No            No
+Yes                 No       No            No 20      draft        Draft        ☐        Yes                 No       No            No 50      took_place   Took place   ☑        Yes                 Yes      No            No 70      cancelled    Cancelled    ⚕        No                  Yes      Yes           Yes 60      missed       Missed       ☉        No                  Yes      No            Yes
 ======= ============ ============ ======== =================== ======== ============= =========
 <BLANKLINE>